ripples/paol/README.md

 # paol
 The code/scripts contained in this directory are all that is required in order to run PAOL and upload the processed lectures to the web server.
+## Note When Doing Hardware Configuration
+It appears that we can only capture from one video device per rate synced bus.
+ The command lsusb will return the bus structure of the machine.
+From experience it is possible to put as many video devices on a non-rate synced bus as there
+ are ports but not on rate synced buses.
+Hanging ethernet hubs off of the non-rate synced bus does not give any additional working ports on that bus.

 ## Directory Structure of Input
 (* lines need to be updated as we figure out what we want)